Nasdaq leads stocks higher as election too close to call

 A number of economic reports will be released Wednesday, including updates on employment figures, mortgage applications, and the service sector.

 At 7 a.m., mortgage applications for the week ending Oct.
-31 will be released, followed by the ADP employment change for October at 8:15 a.m.
-Economists are expecting a reading of 600,000 jobs being added, down from a prior reading of 749,000.
+31 came in at 3.8%.
+The ADP employment change for October showed a reading of 365,000 jobs added, missing expectations of 600,000 by a wide margin.

 ISM's Non-Manufacturing index will be released at 10 a.m., with economists looking for a reading of 57.3, down slightly from the prior reading of 57.8.